kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/database-jdbc.md

 For example, for a `String name` parameter, something like `statement.setString(1, name)` will be generated, where the index corresponds to the parameter order in the query.
 This ensures security (protection against SQL injection) and performance (using prepared statements).

+**Nullability:** in `Java`, a nullable result is marked with the [JSpecify](https://jspecify.dev) annotation `org.jspecify.annotations.Nullable`, in `Kotlin` it is expressed by the `T?` return type.
+When a method is not marked as nullable and the mapper still produces `null`, the generated code fails with `NullPointerException` and the message `Result mapping is expected non-null, but was null`.

+**Errors:** a `java.sql.SQLException` raised by the driver never leaves a repository method as a checked exception.
+It is wrapped into the unchecked `UncheckedSqlException` from `io.koraframework.database.jdbc.exception`, and the original exception is available through `getCause()`.

 ## Mapping { #mapping }

 You can override the mapping of different parts of an [entity](database-common.md), a query result, and query parameters.
 For this, `Kora` provides several mapper interfaces.

+A mapper class referenced from `@Mapping` is created by `Kora` itself when it is `final` (`Kotlin` classes are final unless declared `open`) and has a public constructor without arguments.
+Such a mapper must **not** be annotated with `@Component`.
+A mapper that has constructor dependencies is resolved from the [application graph](container.md) instead, so it must be declared as a `@Component` or provided by a `@Module`.

 ### Result { #result }